ChatterjeeAyan/Spotify_collaboration_network/README.md

 Collaboration, Network, Spotify, Music, Science, Social Science, Assortative, Temporal patterns

 # Details
-Ayan-Chatterjee-Final-Paper.pdf contains detailed description and results of this project
+Ayan-Chatterjee-Final-Paper.pdf contains the detailed description and the results of this project